henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExcerciseEvidence.md

 title:  'Exercise Evidence'
 ---

----+ Preparing evidence data for annotation – Uppsala Mar31 2014
+#Preparing evidence data for annotation

 This exercise is meant to get you acquainted with the type of data you would normally encounter in an annotation project.
 You will get an idea of where to download protein sequences, and also try out some programs that often are used.
 We will for all exercises use data for the fruit fly, Drosophila melanogaster, as that is one of the currently best annotated organisms and there is plenty of high quality data available.

----++ 1. Obtaining data
+##1.
+Obtaining data

 *Swissprot:* Uniprot is an excellent source for high quality protein sequences.
 The main site can be found at http://www.uniprot.org.
 This is also the place to find Swissprot, a collection of manually curated non-redundant proteins that cover a wide range of organisms while still being manageable in size.